-[SC VII.4.a.(1)] - In compliance: AQD records indicate that Tanks 12, 22 and 56 were installed at the terminal in 1994, 1992 and 1993 respectively.
+[SC VII.1.a.(1)] - In compliance:

+AQD records indicate that Tanks 12, 22 and 56 were installed at the terminal in 1994, 1992 and 1993, respectively.
 The tanks have always been identified by Buckeye as regulated under NSPS, Subpart Kb.
 As such, it is assumed that after the installation of the control equipment in the tanks (fixed roof and internal floating roof), Buckeye provided a notification to AQD indicating the date of initial startup of the tanks within 15 days after the startup, including a report describing the control equipment and a certification that the control equipment met the applicable requirements under 60.112b(a)(1) and 60.113b(a)(1)] of Subpart Kb.
 However, AQD's files do not appear to contain documentation of Buckeye's initial notification, except for the one submitted as part of MACT, Subpart BBBBBB.
-The MACT notification is used for compliance purposes.
+The MACT notification is used here for compliance purposes with this condition.
+Tank No. 16 was modified in year 2017 and a written notification meeting the applicable reporting requirements was provided to AQD within 15 days after the startup.

-[SC VII.4.a.(2)] - In compliance: Buckeye keeps records of each annual inspection performed as required by the applicable requirements of Subpart Kb.
+[SC VII.1.a.(2)] - In compliance

+Buckeye keeps records of each annual inspection performed as required by the applicable requirements of Subpart Kb.
 Each record identifies the storage vessel on which the inspection was performed and contains the date the vessel was inspected and the observed condition of each component of the control equipment (seals, internal floating roof, and fittings).
 Refer to Appendix H.

-[SC VII.4.a.(3)] - In compliance: According to the records, after completing the annual visual inspections of tanks 12, 22 and 56 in 2019, Buckeye did not find any defects or imperfections in the tank control system that they deemed necessary to report to AQD.
+[SC VII.1.a.(3)] - In compliance: According to the records, after completing the annual visual inspections of Tanks 12, 16, 22 and 56 in 2020, Buckeye did not find any defects or imperfections in the tank control system that they deemed necessary to report to AQD.

-[SC VII.4.a.(4)] - Not applicable for the evaluated period: According to this condition Buckeye shall provide a report to AQD within 30 days of an out-of-service (OOS) inspection if a defective condition as described in SC VI.1.b has been detected on any of the component of the control equipment (seals, internal floating roof, and fittings) in the inspected tank.
+[SC VII.1.a.(4)] - Not applicable for the evaluated period

+According to this condition Buckeye shall provide a report to AQD within 30 days of an outof-service (OOS) inspection if a defective condition as described in SC VI.1.b has been detected on any of the component of the control equipment (seals, internal floating roof, and fittings) in the inspected tank.
 The report must identify the storage vessel, the nature and suspected reasons of the defects, the list of each repair made and the dates of the repairs.
 As cited under SC IV.2 and SC IV.3, and according to the tank's inspection schedule included in Appendix I, there have not been recent OOS inspections for the listed tanks.